 Sarah Ferber is Professor of History at the University of Wollongong.
 She is an historian of early modern European religion and of modern medicine.
 Sarah has had extensive experience as a mentor, providing advice to scholars at all levels, in relation to career planning, promotion and preparing of CVs.
 She is keen to assist emerging scholars as they learn the ropes of ARC applications and rejoinders and job/promotion applications, in particular.
 Please feel welcome to email her on firstname.lastname@example.org

-Dianne Hall is senior lecturer in History at Victoria University, Melbourne.
+Dianne Hall is Associate Professor in History at Victoria University, Melbourne.
 She has previously worked at Queen’s University, Belfast and held an ARC post-doctoral fellowship at the University of Melbourne.
 Her research interests include pre-modern Irish history, particularly of gender, religion and violence, as well as histories of the 19th century Irish diaspora.
 Her book Women and the church in late medieval Ireland (2004, 2008), is the standard work in its field.
 Her current projects include histories of gender, violence and the Irish from the medieval period to the end of the 19th century, and the history of the Irish in Australia.

 Dr Catherine Mann is a senior manager at The University of Melbourne, an Honorary Fellow in Melbourne Centre for the Study of Higher Education, and an Honorary Associate Investigator with the ARC Centre of Excellence for the History of Emotions.
 She has extensive experience in mentoring and developing scholars, staff and students, both within and beyond the academy, in order for them to achieve their personal, educational and career goals.
 Catherine holds an interdisciplinary PhD in English and History and her current research interests focus on early modern service, emotional identity and epistolarity alongside experiential learning, skills development and academic advising in international higher education.
 She leads a team who work with undergraduate, graduate and research higher degree students to recognise, build and articulate their capacity and employability for creative career futures.
 Catherine also works with staff to enable them to reflect on, define and refine the technical, transferable and translatable skills they extend to their workplace settings.

-Samantha Owens is Associate Professor at Victoria University of Wellington, where her research centres on historical performance cultures, in particular early modern German and Irish court music and the reception of German music and musicians in Australasia, 1850–1950.
+Samantha Owens is a Professor of Musicology at Victoria University of Wellington, where her research centres on historical performance cultures, in particular early modern German and Irish court music and the reception of German music and musicians in Australasia, 1850–1950.
 In 2012, Samantha was elected a Fellow of the Australian Academy of the Humanities, and has also held visiting fellowships at the Herzog August Bibliothek in Wolfenbüttel, Germany (2004); Clare Hall, University of Cambridge (2007–2008); and at the Institut für Musik, Martin-Luther-Universität Halle-Wittenberg, Germany, as an Alexander von Humboldt Foundation Research Fellow (2009–2010).